doctrine/dbal/en/reference/transactions.rst

 .. note::

-    The transaction nesting described here is a debated feature that has it's critics.
+    The transaction nesting described here is a debated feature that has its critics.
 Form your own opinion.
 We recommend avoiding nesting transaction blocks when possible, and most of the time, it is possible.
 Transaction control should mostly be left to a service layer and not be handled in data access objects or